GioF71/tidal-connect/README.md

 sudo apt-get update
-sudo apt-get install docker.io docker-compose sudo usermod -a -G docker $USER
+sudo apt-get install docker.io docker-compose sudo usermod -a -G docker $USER newgrp docker
 ```

-The last command adds the current user to the docker group.
+The third line command adds the current user to the docker group.
 This is not mandatory; if you choose to skip this step, you might need to execute docker-compose commands by prepending `sudo`.
+The last line will login to the group named `docker`.
+The previous command (`usermod`) is of course required in order for the `newgrp` instruction to be successful.

 ### Clone the repository